natalieagus/50005/docs/OS/08-synchronization.md

 ### Asynchronous Processing
 Asynchronous processing allows a program to perform tasks without waiting for others to complete.
 This is particularly useful in I/O operations where waiting for a resource could block other tasks.
 Instead, tasks can be started and the program can move on to other tasks while waiting for the initial tasks to complete.

 **Example**: Making an HTTP request.
 The program can initiate the request and then continue executing other code.
-When the response is received, a callback function can be executed to handle the response.
+When the response is received, a <span class="orange-bold">callback</span> function can be executed to handle the response.

+{:.note}
+Asynchrony does <span class="orange-bold">not</span> necessarily require multi-threading.

 ### Concurrent Processing
 Concurrent processing involves multiple tasks making progress over time, but not necessarily simultaneously.
 This can be achieved through various methods like time slicing, where each task is given a small time slot to execute before moving to the next one.
+In order to *achieve concurrency*, there has to be overlapping management, suspension, coordination, or scheduling (need task switching *or* interleaving).

 **Example**: Running multiple threads on a single-core processor.
 Each thread gets a time slice to run, and the operating system switches between them, creating the illusion of simultaneous execution.

+{:.note}
+> Asynchrony *enables* concurrency, but does **not** guarantee it because in the code we can still `await` to ensure one task runs after another, thus effectively disabling concurrency.
+Multithreading **also** enables concurrency but does not guarantee it because scheduler might just schedule these threads *in sequence*.
+>
+> However concurrency <span class="orange-bold">cannot</span> happen without either asynchrony or multithreading.

 ### Parallel Processing
 Parallel processing involves performing multiple tasks simultaneously.
 This requires multiple processors or cores.
 Each core can execute a different task at the same time, leading to true simultaneous execution.